-Do you expect those you email to stop everything and respond — like now??
-Are you one of those folks who after sending an email, if a response is not received within an hour, you pickup the phone and ask “Didn’t you get my email?”
+Do you expect those you email to stop everything and respond — like now?
+Are you one of those folks who after you send an email, if a response is not in your inbox within 10 minutes, you pickup the phone and ask “Didn’t you get my email?”

 On the other hand, if business associates rarely respond promptly or you have to do multiple follow-ups, that says more about them than you.
 Time to let them know what your communication needs are.

 State the Obvious

 If you need a quick reply to an email, state that in the email.
 This is how you can inform the recipient of your needs.
 Of course, keep in mind you do not know their availability to actually meet those needs.

 Stating that you either need a response pronto, or by a specific date, is an approach to use selectively.
 Only make this request if the topic is time sensitive and genuinely that important.

 With that said, if that is the case, picking up the phone and calling the person directly in lieu of an email is probably in order.
 To make an expedited claim with every email (Are you an Return Receipt Abuser too?) will dilute the urgency of your future requests.
 You have heard about the boy who cried “Wolf!”, right?